mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 If I sell a company in the future, I hope to worry less about potential disasters.
 I need to remember to sleep on things and see how they feel in the morning.

-### Reveal vendors earlier, but put tighter restrictions in LOI
+### Reveal vendors earlier, but put tighter restrictions in the LOI

 Another founder advised me to withhold the names of TinyPilot's critical vendors until after the deal closed.
 They explained that you can force the buyer to sign something to say they can't use the information if the deal falls through, but it's hard to enforce that on small-scale deals.
 The only way to protect the information is to not share it at all.